KaziRifatMorshed/tbtKU-Suhrrid-public/README.md

 Non-profit, Social Service, Automation.

 # Features
-- The registration system requires student ID for the students of Khulna University and addresses for outsiders.
+- The registration system requires a student ID for the students of Khulna University and an address for outsiders.
 - Email-based login system.
 - Information on room/hostel/apartment, including how many rooms are available, how many people will be needed, on which floor, location, photo of building and room, photo of the washroom, and total rent cost (excluding bills and charges). electricity-gas-water-security-internet bills, room size, garage availability, balcony size, etc.
 - Removal of advertisement after the transaction of approval.